Vicster97/fridgify/README.md

 # fridgify
-App to organise and keep track of your food and their expiration dates
+App to organise and keep track of your food and their expiration dates.